Dutch Oven Chicken

 Storing Leftovers

-Use your leftovers to make sandwiches or lettuce wraps, or make full meals like Pesto Chicken Casserole or Chicken Fajita Stuffed Peppers!
+Use your leftovers to make sandwiches or lettuce wraps, or make full meals like Chicken Fajita Stuffed Peppers.
 And always, always, use the bones to make homemade chicken broth!

 Dutch Oven Chicken Recipe FAQ